 Alexander Pushkin (1799–1837)

-It included the materials from the collections of the Moscow Regional State Scientific Library, Russian State Library, State Memorial Historical-Literary and Natural-Landscape Museum-Reserve of A. S. Pushkin "Mikhailovskoye," Children's Museum of postcards, Tyumen Regional Scientific Library, State Archives Pskov Region and other collections.
+The collection is made up of materials from the holdings of the Moscow Regional State Research Library, the Russian State Library, the Mikhailovskoye Museum Reserve, the Children's Postcard Museum, the Tyumen Regional Research Library, the State Archive of Pskov Region and other collections.